 For Oracle databases with TDE, wallet files from the source backup host must be available to the target host of any Application Aware mounts.
 This can be accomplished in several ways.

-1. Do a simple mount of the database to the target host.
+- Do a standard mount of the database to the target host.

-2. Copy the wallet files from the simple database mount to the target host and configure Oracle to use them.
+- Copy the wallet files from the standard database mount to the target host and configure Oracle to use them.

-3. Unmount the simple database from the target host.
+- Unmount the database from the target host.

 Backup and DR with Oracle Exadata database or Oracle ExaCC